DEPA: Self-Supervised Audio Embedding for Depression Detection: DEPA: Self-Supervised Audio Embedding

 If $\mathbf{X}$ is shorter than $(2k+1)T$ frames, we pad zeros to fill $(2k+1)T$ frames.

-The self-supervised training process treats the center spectrogram $\mathbf{M}_0$ as the target label, given its surrounding spectrograms $\mathbf{M}_j, (j\neq 0)$ and computes the embedding loss (\Cref{eq:selfloss}). \Cref{fig:slice} shows the slicing process, and the detailed pretraining process is depicted in \Cref{fig:pretrain}.
+Our self-supervised learning uses a generative strategy.
+The training process treats the center spectrogram $\mathbf{M}_0$ as the target, taking its surrounding spectrograms $\mathbf{M}_j, (j\neq 0)$ to re-generate the center spectrogram and computes the embedding loss (\Cref{eq:selfloss}). \Cref{fig:slice} shows the slicing process, and the detailed pretraining process is depicted in \Cref{fig:pretrain}.

 \\